samuelpowell/toastmm/NOTES.md

 ## Optional numerics / support libraries

- - reintroduce external solvers and BLAS
+ - reintroduce external solvers and BLAS as options
  - use system provided builds where possible, else e.g., `vcpkg` to avoid maintenance

 ## Remove unused code

 Aim: simplify codebase, ensuring that all code is builds and is used

 # Changelog